-Through an advanced recycling process, the waste materials from oceans are broken down and then produced again with the exact same performance as traditional nylon (from fossil materials).
+Through an advanced recycling process, the waste materials are broken down and then produced again with the exact same performance as traditional nylon (from fossil materials).
 This process can be repeated infinitely and thus forms the basis for a closed-loop cycle of regenerated - and regenerable – nylon products.
 Regeneration means that the material is recycled with perfect quality – retaining nylon’s inherent strength, durability and lightness – and that the new products can potentially be recycled indefinitely.

 The positive impacts this has on the environment: